spiral/docs/database/overview.md

 Database      | High level abstraction at the top of Driver.
 Multiple databases can use same driver but different table prefix.
 Databases are usually linked to real database or logical portion of database (filtered by prefix).
 Table         | Represent table level abstraction with simplified access to SelectQuery associated with such table.
 QueryBuilder  | [QueryBuilder classes] (builders.md) generate set of control tokens for query compilers, this is query level abstraction.
-QueryResult   | Wraps at top of PDOStatements and provides ability to iterate though results.
+QueryResult   | Wraps at top of PDOStatements and provides the ability to iterate through results.

-Also you can find set of classes and interfaces used to describe and declare desired table schema, check schema [reading] (reading.md) and [writing] (syncing.md) classes.
+Also you can find a set of classes and interfaces used to describe and declare desired table schema.
+Check the schema [reading] (reading.md) and [writing] (syncing.md) classes.

 ## Configuring
-Spiral Database Component store it's configuration in `application/config/database.php` file by default.
-We can alter such file to specify needed connections, databases and database aliases.
+The Spiral Database Component stores it's configuration in the `application/config/database.php` file by default.
+We can alter this file to specify any needed connections, databases and database aliases.

 ### Connection
-Before creating our first database we have to specify database connection.
-Connection usually described using PDO DNS, driver class related to specific DBMS and other options.
-Let's try to review examples of default connections to all 4 spiral databases:
+Before creating our first database, we have to specify the database connection.
+The Connection is usually described using PDO DNS, the driver class related to a specific DBMS or some other options.
+Let's review examples of default connections to all 4 Spiral databases:

 ```php
 'mysql'     => [